 Weston is still breastfed and I loved that I could easily breastfeed, be discrete and most importantly be comfortable on the train.

-We had first class tickets, so most of the fast trains came with a meal and beverage service included and eating while traveling is much easier and comfortable on a train than in a car.
+We had first-class tickets, so most of the fast trains came with a meal and beverage service included and eating while travelling is much easier and comfortable on a train than in a car.

 Passengers are not stuck to one seat

-Unlike being confined to your seat on an airplane or car, traveling by train allowed us to get up and move around as we pleased.
+Unlike being confined to your seat on an aeroplane or car, travelling by train allowed us to get up and move around as we pleased.
 When Weston got upset, we walked with him in his sling and he would calm down.
 He loved people watching as well.

 Being on the train also meant that Weston did not need to be stuck in his car seat.
 He never sleeps long in his car seat and rarely lasts longer than 15 minutes before he freaks out.

 See the countryside and stop at different train stations